NorthStarUAS/Simulator/docs/FCS_ex1.md

 achieve a desired roll rate.

-Side note: when flight data is used in this way, "small" details like units conversions, aero coefficients, weight, balance, wing span, moments of inertia, etc. all collapse into a single coefficient and are baked into the result.
-This means the result is only valid for the specific airplane as configured on the day it was flown.
-This maybe unsatisfying to purists for sure!!!
-However, for the purposes of flight control, I will assert it is usually "close enough".
+Side note: when flight data is used in this way, "small" details like units conversions, aero coefficients, aircraft weight and balance, wing span, moments of inertia, etc. all collapse into a single coefficient and are baked into the final result.
+This means the result is most accurate for the specific airplane as configured on the day and conditions the data was collected.
+This may be unsatisfying to purists for sure who are expecting a much more detailed model that includes all the classic terms in their correct units!!!
+However, for the purposes of flight control, I will assert a far simpler model is usually "close enough".

 * $\rho = 1.225$ $(kg/m^3)$ (air density)
 * $v =$ airspeed $(m/s)$